bbauska/W3Cx-3of5/README.md

 16. }
 ```

-See the complete example that corresponds to the above code:
+<h4>See the complete example that corresponds to the above code:</h4>

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------- 212.  (xxx) -------------------------------------->